Logo

 5. Breakout: The pattern confirms when the price breaks below the support level with increased volume.

-Interpretation Of A Triple Top Pattern
+Interpretation of A Triple Top Pattern

 Interpreting the triple top candlestick pattern involves understanding the significance of each component and what it indicates about market sentiment and price behavior.